StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 The detection engine optimization challenge
 -------------------------------------------

-Suricata is able to run at speed like 40Gbps with full ETPro ruleset loaded.
+Suricata is able to run at a speed like 40Gbps with full ETPro ruleset loaded.
 This means that around 60000 signatures are loaded and Suricata needs to inspect all of them at the speed of 3,333,333 packets per second (which is a best case scenario at 40Gbps).

 This means there is a budget of .000000000005 second per rule.
-And, in this .005 ns per rule, Suricata must do protocol analysis, content matching and runs regular expression.
+And, in this .005 ns per rule, Suricata must do protocol analysis, content matching and run regular expression.

 With a 3GHz CPU, we have a CPU cycle of 3 ns.
 So a brute force approach of the detection engine is 3 orders of magnitude too small even if a test was taking one single cycle.

 Thus some serious optimizations are mandatory.
 Scaling via multithreading to use all core on the system is a key point here and Suricata does it very well.
-But on a one hundred core system, it will only lead to a 100 factor improvement and we thus still one order of magnitude below the really bare minimum we need.
+But on a one hundred core system, it will only lead to a 100 factor improvement and we are thus still one order of magnitude below the really bare minimum we need.

-Load balancing work on CPU is a key point but we still not can address the 60000 rules.
+Load balancing work on the CPU is a key point but we still cannot address the 60000 rules.
 We need less.
 But doing less will lower the threat coverage so we need to get beyond that.